Psychological refractory period: Metaphor of the bottleneck

 The bottleneck mechanism occurs when the first stimulus is being processed, any other stimuli cannot be processed.
 The processing of the second stimulus is postponed which slows down reaction time.
 Neurons that take in information send this information to specific neural networks in different locations.
 However, when some specific information is sent in one direction, there is a slight delay before new sensory information can be sent to another direction.
+The bottleneck can be intuitively appreciated by attempting to perform two streams of tasks in parallel without assigning priority to either one.

 Capacity view

 The PRP can also be explained by the capacity view.
 Limited mental resources must be shared when doing two tasks at once.
 This lacks a bottleneck metaphor; tasks can be performed simultaneously as long as the common pool of resource from which both the tasks pull from is not emptied.
 The capacity could either be a unitary pool or divided into two pools of mental resources, separated according to input modality (auditory or visual), and response required (vocal or manual).
 Therefore, if two tasks are in separate modalities they should not interfere with each other.
 However, despite this separation, there is a maximum to the amount of capacity that can be devoted to them together.
 Although this idea enjoys some success, it is criticized because it fails to specifically define a mental resource.
 The definition tends to be circular in that limited resources define why an individual is not able to share two tasks, while the fact that individuals are not able to do two tasks at once is due to limited mental resources.